Global standards: supporting your hybrid workforce with a consistent user experience.

 Standardisation brings significant benefits to the end user in terms of technology familiarity, giving a consistent user experience at whichever location they choose to work.
 For IT support teams, technology familiarity means they can offer a more efficient response, and a streamlined approach to procurement and maintenance.

-Directly addressing the needs of its multi-national customers, the Sharp/NEC One Global Program provides easy access to account management, products and support that are consistent the world over.
+Directly addressing the needs of its multi-national customers, the Sharp/NEC GLOBAL CUSTOMER PROGRAM provides easy access to account management, products and support that are consistent the world over.

 Vanessa works alongside Filip Cogghe, newly appointed Global Sales Director at Sharp NEC Display Solutions GmbH.

-Designed for global enterprises, the One Global Program safeguards the highest quality and performance standards, whilst bringing control and consistency across their global visual estate.
-From procurement to deployment to ongoing support, with seamless integration between suppliers, regions, product offerings and warranties, One Global makes it easy for businesses to manage all their international locations, via a single source.
+Designed for global enterprises, the Sharp/NEC GLOBAL CUSTOMER PROGRAM safeguards the highest quality and performance standards, whilst bringing control and consistency across their global visual estate.
+From procurement to deployment to ongoing support, with seamless integration between suppliers, regions, product offerings and warranties, this customer program makes it easy for businesses to manage all their international locations, via a single source.

 The benefits of standardisation are compelling.